• Skip to primary navigation

 Quick and easy recipes for the everyday home cook, using fresh, seasonal and wholesome ingredients -- from healthy meals to take-out to comfort foods. | aheadofthyme.com

-Hi, I'm Sam.
-I am the founder of Ahead of Thyme, where we help busy people eat real food that tastes good.
+Hi, we're Sam and Dan!
+We like to help busy people eat real food that tastes good.
 Here, you can find hundreds of delicious, quick and easy recipes, using quality and wholesome ingredients.
-Read more about me
+Read more about us

 Stay Updated